FC Clivense

 Football Club Clivense was an Italian former football club based in Chievo, in Verona.
-It was founded on 13 August 2021 by Sergio Pellissier, former captain of the defunct football club A.C.
-ChievoVerona.
+It was founded on 13 August 2021 by Sergio Pellissier, former captain of the defunct football club Chievo.
 It competed in Serie D, the fourth level of Italian football.

-In May 2024, the club formally changed its denomination to AC ChievoVerona after having successfully acquired the logo and naming rights of the original club.
+In May 2024, the club formally changed its denomination to Chievo after having successfully acquired the logo and naming rights of the original club.

 History

-After A.C.
-ChievoVerona was barred from registering to Serie B due to financial reasons in 2021, former captain Sergio Pellissier decided to found a new club himself, originally named FC Chievo 2021.
+After Chievo was barred from registering to Serie B due to financial reasons in 2021, former captain Sergio Pellissier decided to found a new club himself, originally named Chievo 2021.

-The club was renamed to FC Clivense following a legal warning from A.C.
-ChievoVerona.
-FC Clivense was first admitted to Terza Categoria, the lowest level of amateur football in Italy, winning the title by the end of the season.
+The club was renamed to Clivense following a legal warning from Chievo.
+Clivense was first admitted to the Terza Categoria, the lowest level of amateur football in Italy, winning the title by the end of the season.

-In the summer of 2022, the team was able to climb up to Eccellenza, acquiring the sporting title of neighbours San Martino Speme and winning promotion to the 2023–24 Serie D as champions of their group.
+In the summer of 2022, the team was able to climb up to the Eccellenza, acquiring the sporting title of neighbours San Martino Speme and winning promotion to the 2023–24 Serie D as champions of their group.

-On 10 May 2024, following a mid-table placement in the Serie D season, the club successfully acquired the logo and naming rights of the original ChievoVerona club in an auction.
+On 10 May 2024, following a mid-table placement in the Serie D season, the club successfully acquired the logo and naming rights of the original Chievo club in an auction.

-Later on 29 May, Clivense formally changed its denomination to the original AC ChievoVerona.
+Later on 29 May, Clivense formally changed its denomination to the original Chievo.